Mute Syntax

 - Regenerate: composes a new poem from the system.

-These are not just buttons, they are conceptual gestures.
+These are not just buttons.
+They are conceptual gestures.
 The GUI is reimagined as a poetic apparatus, where interaction becomes a mode of reading and writing.
 It is designed for desktop viewing, in keeping with the work’s retro-informatic logic.

 The system privileges iteration over authorship, structure over story, interface over inscription.
-It explores how a number might be reframed as a voice, how syntax might glitch into metaphor, how logic might produce emotion.
+It explores how a number might be reframed as a voice, how syntax might glitch into metaphor, how logic might produce affect.

-As a digital poem, Mute Syntax resonates with the lineage of algorithmic writing captured in White Heat Cold Logic (MIT Press, 2008).
-In particular, Alan Sutcliffe’s reflections in Patterns in Context inform this work’s attention to structure over outcome, and the shaping of conditions under which meaning may emerge momentarily before vanishing.
+As a digital poem, Mute Syntax resonates with the lineage of algorithmic writing discussed in White Heat Cold Logic: British Computer Art 1960–1980 (MIT Press, 2008).
+In particular, Alan Sutcliffe’s reflections in “Patterns in Context” inform this work’s attention to structure over outcome, and to the shaping of conditions under which meaning may appear momentarily before vanishing.
+In Mute Syntax, a number is not just data.
+It is anomaly, rhythm, residue.
+A glitch becomes a form of saying.

 Mute Syntax is a browser-based, generative poetry system built with p5.js.
 It uses procedural composition to construct four-line micro-poems from a controlled vocabulary, operating within a constrained grammatical structure.
 The piece is framed in a UI styled after the 1984 Macintosh interface to emphasise the computer as both medium and metaphor.

 The project treats the interface not just as a means of delivery, but as a poetic apparatus itself.
-Menu elements such as "Forget", "Regenerate", and "Drift" function both as technical triggers and as conceptual gestures—invoking memory, recursion, and ambient silence.
+Menu elements such as “Forget”, “Regenerate”, and “Drift” function both as technical triggers and as conceptual gestures, invoking memory, recursion, and ambient silence.

 Each poem consists of 4 lines, and each line is composed using the template: